dattalab-6-cam/multicamera_acquisition/README.md

 In addition, we record input GPIOs on the arduino to sync external data sources to the video frames.

 Authors
+- Tim Sainburg
-- Tim Sainburg and Caleb Weinreb
+- Caleb Weinreb
+- Jonah Pearl

 Sources:
     - [simple_pyspin](https://github.com/klecknerlab/simple_pyspin/) is the basis for the camera object.